-After asking within the Expat community for recommendations on authentic Indian restaurants in Taipei, one of the most popular suggestions we received by the Indian members was ‘Out Of India’.
+After asking the Expat community for recommendations on authentic Indian restaurants in Taipei, one of the most popular suggestions we received from the Indian members was ‘Out Of India’.

 After looking into them, we found that the owner is an Indian chef who previously worked at a restaurant in Northern India before moving to Taipei.
 He studied Chinese for several years, but after missing his hometown cuisine, he opened up the Out of India restaurant in the Shida area.
 His restaurant became so successful that he later opened up multiple locations across Taipei, including two other Indian vegetarian restaurants, called 3 Idiots Toast & Curry.

 What frequently came up within their recommendations was how authentic their curry dishes are.
 Others mentioned that their prices are cheaper and bigger proportioned than most other Indian restaurants in Taipei – with that in mind, we went to check them out to see if the quality and quantity match their reputation.

 The Shida location is on Pucheng Street, near NTU on Heping East Road.
 It’s about a 6-minute walk from Taipower Building Staton, Exit 3.

 We went around lunchtime on a Sunday to find that the place was very spacious with many tables available, so we didn’t have a problem choosing where to sit.

 It did get busier throughout the afternoon, however, we never saw it get too full due to the amount of available seating.
 They even have a basement downstairs with even more seating options that accommodate couples as well as large groups.

 The vibe of the restaurant was pretty exotic as it was surrounded by beautiful Indian-themed decorations.
 Even the surrounding red brick walls give the place a warm and relaxing atmosphere.

 Many of the customers were locals, but we noticed that foreigners also frequent here which didn’t surprise us from the feedback we got from the Taipei Expats Community.

 What We Ordered